Frequent aquatic questions

 What gear do I need to bring?

-You need your own personal dive mask and dive booties.
+You need your own personal dive mask, snorkel and dive boots.
 We will provide everything else (BCD, regulator, wetsuit, fins, tanks, weights).
-If you want gear recommendations, book a free dive-gear consult with Mike.

 How long does the full course take?

-Typically 3–4 weeks.
+Typically 3–4 weeks during open water season.
 You’ll complete the e-learning on your own schedule, followed by an online virtual classroom session with Mike.
-From there we’ll book two 3-hour pool sessions to begin working on your skills.
-Lastly, you’ll complete open water weekend which includes two Saturday dives in Stonington CT and two Sunday dives in Fort Wetherill, RI.
+From there we’ll book two 4-hour pool sessions to begin working on your skills.
+Lastly, you’ll complete open water weekend which includes two repetitive dives on Saturday in Stonington CT and two repetitive dives on Sunday in Fort Wetherill, RI.
+Open water dives only take place between May and November, pending weather.

 Once you complete the final performance requirement for the open water dives, you’ll walk onto the beach as a certified diver (assuming all other requirements have been met).